SudeepMalipeddi/SudeepMalipeddi/README.md

 - 👋 Hi, I’m @Crimson-Muffin
 - 👀 I’m interested in learning open source and animation/modelling in Blender
 - 🌱 I’m currently learning Python,C++
-- 💞️ I’m looking to collaborate on Data Science and Normal Projects
+- 💞️ I’m looking to collaborate on Web Development Projects
 - 📫 How to reach me ... sudeep03221@gmail.com

 <!---